-In August 2022, the U.S. enacted the IRA, which, among other things, implements substantial new and modified energy tax credits, including a nuclear production tax credit (PTC), a solar PTC, a first-time stand-alone battery storage investment tax credit, a 15% corporate alternative minimum tax (CAMT) on book income of certain large corporations, and a 1% excise tax on net stock repurchases.
-Treasury regulations are expected to define the scope of the legislation in many important respects over the next twelve months.
-Vistra is not subject to the CAMT in the next fiscal year since it applies only to corporations that have a three-year average annual adjusted financial statement income in excess of \$1 billion.
-The excise tax is not expected to have a material impact on our financial statements.
-As of December 31, 2022, we have taken the CAMT and relevant extensions or expansions of existing tax credits applicable to projects in our immediate development pipeline into account when forecasting cash taxes for periods after the law takes effect and for estimating the TRA liability.
+In August 2022, the U.S. enacted the IRA, which, among other things, implements substantial new and modified energy tax credits, including a nuclear PTC, a solar PTC, a first-time stand-alone battery storage investment tax credit, a 15% corporate alternative minimum tax (CAMT) on book income of certain large corporations, and a 1% excise tax on net stock repurchases.
+Treasury regulations are expected to further define the scope of the legislation in many important respects over the next twelve months.
+The excise tax on stock repurchases is not expected to have a material impact on our financial statements.
+Vistra is not subject to the CAMT in the 2023 tax year since it applies only to corporations that have a three-year average annual adjusted financial statement income in excess of \$1 billion.
+We have taken the CAMT and relevant extensions or expansions of existing tax credits applicable to projects in our immediate development pipeline into account when forecasting cash taxes for periods after the law takes effect.
+See Note 1 for our accounting policy related to refundable and transferable PTCs and ITCs.

-Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and Final Section 163(j) Regulations
+Final Section 163(j) Regulations

-In response to the global pandemic related to COVID-19, the CARES Act was signed into law in March 2020.
-The CARES Act provides numerous relief provisions for corporate taxpayers, including modification of the utilization limitations on net operating losses, favorable expansion of the deduction for business interest expense under IRC Section 163(j) (Section 163(j)), the ability to accelerate timing of refundable AMT credits and the temporary suspension of certain payment requirements for the employer portion of social security taxes.
-Additionally, the final Section 163(j) regulations were issued in July 2020 and provided a critical correction to the proposed regulations with respect to the computation of adjusted taxable income.
+The final Section 163(j) regulations were issued in July 2020 and provided a critical correction to the proposed regulations with respect to the computation of adjusted taxable income.
 As of January 1, 2022, certain provisions in the final Section 163(j) regulations have sunset, including the addback of depreciation and amortization to adjusted taxable income.
-As a result, under the law as currently enacted, Vistra's deductible business interest expense will be significantly limited for the 2022 tax year.
-Vistra remains active in legislative monitoring and advocacy efforts to support a legislative solution to reinstate and make permanent the addback of depreciation and amortization to adjusted taxable income.
-Vistra also utilized the CARES Act payroll deferral mechanism to defer the payment of approximately \$22 million from 2020 to 2021 and 2022.
-We paid the remainder of the previously deferred taxes in December 2022.
+As a result, under the law as currently enacted, Vistra's deductible business interest expense has been significantly limited for the 2023 tax year.
+Vistra remains active in legislative monitoring and advocacy efforts to support a legislative solution to reinstate and make permanent the addback of depreciation to adjusted taxable income.